simolus3/tinano/tinano/README.md

 @Query("SELECT COUNT(*) FROM users")
 Future<int> getAmountOfUsers();
 ```
-This will work for `int`, `num`, `Uint8List` and `String`.
+This will work for `int`, `num`, `Uint8List`, `String` and `bool`.
 Please see the
 [documentation from sqflite](https://github.com/tekartik/sqflite#supported-sqlite-types)
 to check which dart types are compatible with which sqlite types.
+Note that `bool`s are not supported by sqflite directly, they are a convenience
+feature provided by tinano.
+They must be stored as an integer in sqflite.
+Then,
+every nonzero value will be treated as `true`, and 0 will be treated as `false`.
 If your queries will return more than one column, you'll have to define it
 in a new immutable class that must only have the unnamed constructor to set the fields:
 ```dart